Code1-SecB/Code_1_FA18/final/README.md

 ### Noise

-the sketch below uses random generate x and y values and draw a rectangle randomly to the canvas, within the canvas bounds. use noise instead so that the rect moves smoothly between random values instead of jumping all over the screen.
+the sketch below uses random to generate x and y values and randomly draw a rectangle within the canvas bounds. use noise instead so that the rect moves smoothly between random values instead of jumping all over the screen.

 <img src="https://github.com/Code1-SecB/Code_1_FA18/blob/master/img/final11.gif" alt="drawing" width="500"/>